Ask Help Desk: Big phones, big problems

 In case you’re unaware, Google launched a revamped Photos app in 2015, and its main draw was unlimited high-quality photo and video uploads that wouldn’t count against the remaining cloud storage space associated with your Google account.
 It was a wonderful feature until it wasn’t: For most people who use Android phones, that sweet deal ended in June 2021.
 (To keep this column from becoming a three page diatribe, I’ll just leave it at that.)

 Because you’re a Pixel 3 owner, Alan, you’re right that you have until the end of January to sort out your photographic affairs.
-To get started, let’s get those photos off of your Android phone and onto your MacBook.
+To get started, let’s get those photos off your Android phone and onto your MacBook.
 Your best bet is to download and install Google’s official Android File Transfer app — then connect your Pixel to your laptop and fire up that new software.
 If the File Transfer app says something about not being able to “access device storage,” find the notification on your phone that mentions charging over USB — tap it, and select the File Transfer mode.

 From there, you can open the folder called DCIM, and another called Camera should contain all of your photos and videos.
 Drag and drop them over into a new folder on your Mac and you should be all set.
 And if you really want to make sure all your photos are accounted for, check out Google’s data Takeout site — with a few clicks, you can start downloading all the files you’ve already uploaded to Google Photos.